-Condition 2: System Administrator Executes onmode -z:
+Condition 2: System administrator executes onmode -z:

-You, as administrator, can decide to initiate a heuristic rollback of a precommitted piece of work by executing onmode -z.
+You, as administrator, can decide to initiate a heuristic rollback of a precommitted piece of work by running onmode -z.
 You might make this decision because you want to free the resources that are held by the piece of work.
-(If you stop the participant thread by executing onmode -z, you free all locks and shared-memory resources that are held by the participant thread even though you do not end the transaction.)
+(If you stop the participant thread by running onmode -z, you free all locks and shared-memory resources that are held by the participant thread even though you do not end the transaction.)

-Results of a Heuristic Rollback
+Results of a heuristic rollback

-This section describes what happens at both the coordinator and participant when a heuristic rollback occurs and how this process can result in an inconsistent database:
+These topics describe what happens at both the coordinator and participant when a heuristic rollback occurs and how this process can result in an inconsistent database: